Expert Guide to the Best Safari Destinations in Africa for First-Timers

 2. The Serengeti, Tanzania – for the Great Migration

 Just across the border from the Masai Mara lies the legendary Serengeti National Park and together they form the Serengeti-Mara ecosystem.
 It is here where you might catch sight of the Great Migration, as two million wildebeest, zebra and antelope travel through Serengeti from the Mara and back again in an endless cyclical journey.
+The Serengeti and its abutting conservancies offer a chance to glimpse an abundance of wildlife, from cheetah to hyena, leopard, lion and giraffe.

 One of my favourite places to stay, Mkombe’s House, is an ideal base to witness the river crossings that take place between July and October, when the wildebeest plunge into the waters of the Mara River, often into the jaws of waiting crocodiles.
 However, the proximity of water here means that resident wildlife is plentiful year-round.
 Perfect for young families, Mkombe offers a unique private wildlife experience with highly trained resident guides and schedules to suit your family routine.